 Fresh paprika is the essential ingredient of many Hungarian dishes: just think about the lecsó, but neither the goulash, the stew, nor the paprika potatoes would exist without the ground (Erős Pista, Édes Anna and their numerous clones) and hot paprika.
 Just to mention the most important dishes.
 So it could seem that paprika predominates the Hungarian cuisine.
 There is a substratum of truth in that the Hungarian cuisine relies on the Holy-Trinity of fats-onion-paprika – but at least they form the basic backbone of it.

 3. Putting sour cream in everything

-A foreigner can immediately spot the sour-cream-love of the average Hungarian.
-Firstly, there are several dishes which must contain sour cream, but apart from them we usually put sour cream on every dish “without reason”.
-It can be chicken paprika, lángos or runner beans soup – but who has not eaten a good bread with sour cream and onion for dinner yet?
-It is also essential on the top of the quark cheese noodles and the quark cheese pancakes – the latter ones lead to our next point.
+A foreigner can immediately spot the sour cream love of the average Hungarian.
+Firstly, there are several dishes that must contain sour cream, but apart from them we usually put sour cream on every dish “without reason”.
+It can be chicken paprika, lángos, or runner beans soup – but who has not eaten a good bread with sour cream and onion for dinner yet?
+It is also essential on the top of the quark cheese noodles and the quark cheese pancakes – the latter leads to our next point.